sujato/drafts/general-introduction.md

 - They are the central scriptures of a living tradition, the Theravāda school found in Sri Lanka, Thailand, Myanmar, Bangladesh, Cambodia, Laos, and Vietnam.
 - They are, for the most part, linguistically clear, well-edited, and highly readable.

-For these reasons the Pali texts have been translated multiple times, and they form the main basis for understanding of early Buddhism.
+For these reasons the Pali texts have been translated multiple times, and form the main basis for our understanding of early Buddhism.

 And among the Pali texts, it is the four *nikāyas* that command the most attention.
 It is there that we find extensive and definitive explanations of Buddhist teachings, as well as the living personality of the Buddha and his immediate disciples.